corpus-christi/corpus-christi/doc/stories.md

   (or _SPA_).
 To avoid terminological confusion with the previous definition of _application_, we refer to the SPA portion of CC as either the **user interface** (commonly, the **UI**) or the **web app**.
-1. CC currently consists of several cooperating subsystems that address a single, reasonably coherent aspect of church management.
+1. CC consists of several cooperating subsystems, each of which addresses a single coherent aspect of church management.
    We refer to these subsystems as **modules**.
    Initially, CC contains the following modules:

     1. `groups` - Home church/small group management and tracking
     1. `courses` - Teaching ministry management
     1. `events` - Event planning and registration
-    1. `calendars` - Planning and calendaring

    A _module_ is intended to encompass standalone functionality that can optionally be used by a particular church